Skip to content

 And here’s what to do after the discovery call, according to Jonathon:

-“When your discovery call comes to an end, recommend the next step but let the prospect decide.”
+“When your sales discovery call comes to an end, recommend the next step but let the prospect decide.”

 “It could be a follow-up email or going straight into booking a product demo.
 Always set exact timings for whatever the next step will be.”